SciFin-Team/SciFin/README.md

 - If you have comments or suggestions, you can reach Fabien Nugier.
 - If you wish to contribute, please contact me through GitHub.

+The package is written trying to follow the style guide for Python code [PEP8](https://www.python.org/dev/peps/pep-0008/).
+If you find any part of the code unclear, please let me know.